 2011 saw him reform THE PAGANS again, this time as a legacy band and toured Europe and America, with an offer of Japan arriving just before his passing.

-editor for the Cleveland Sun, crime reporter at the Corry Evening Journal, and literary critic at the Irish Echo.
+Besides THE PAGANS, Hudson had a career as a journalist having worked as editor for the Cleveland Sun, crime reporter at the Corry Evening Journal, and literary critic at the Irish Echo.
 Further work appeared in Rolling Stone, Hustler, and the New York Post among others.

 In 1998, a move to Niagara Falls marked what he would be most remembered for in journalistic terms.
 After scoring a reporting job at the Niagara Gazette, he was fired in 2000 for, allegedly, arriving drunk - which he disputed.
 So, in true DIY spirit, he created the Niagara Falls Reporter.
 He remained editor-in-chief through to 2012 when he sold his shares to move to Los Angeles.